riceissa/issarice.com/wiki/total-spending-in-global-health.md

 # Summary

 For ... see IHME, which uses data from ... .
-For 2015, this tracks $40 billion in DAH.
+For 2015, this tracks $40 billion in development assistance for health (DAH).

 The reports and papers from IHME provide commentary as well as pre-computed visualizations.